jiegec/ctf-writeups/2025-09-04-nullcon-berlin-hackim-2025-ctf/narrow-des.md

 done
 ```

+The whole time is longer: enumerate intermediate values first, then for each intermediate value, enumerate `key1` and for each `key1` enumerate `key2`.
+It's fortunate that each step only takes several minutes if you get it right in a proper machine.

 So the flag is `ENO{b3f7a549524bfce9}`.
 In summary:

 1. The slide attack reduces the attack complexity from `2^64` to `2^32`